-2 basic beading techniques and 3 basic jewelers tools take you from beading nothing to beading something
+With these 2 basic beading techniques, using 3 basic jewelers tools you will go from beading nothing to beading something.
+Trust us, if we can so can you!

-When creating basic stringing projects two simple techniques are all you need to master.
-Once you have an understanding of each one combine that with the basic jewelry making supplies and you will be creating countless jewelry projects.
+If you want to create basic stringing projects these two simple techniques are all you need to learn.
+You will be mastering these techniques in no time.
+Once you understand how to create the two basic beading techniques, combine that skill using the various selection of basic jewelry making supplies, you will be creating countless jewelry projects.

 Learning these basics and becoming more comfortable as you practice them anchors the foundation and provides you with solid footing to build on.